xmlking/spectacular/docs/database.md

 COMMENT ON EXTENSION ltree IS 'data type for storing hierarchical data path';
 CREATE EXTENSION IF NOT EXISTS pgcrypto WITH SCHEMA public;
 COMMENT ON EXTENSION pgcrypto IS 'cryptographic functions';
+-- CREATE EXTENSION IF NOT EXISTS vector CASCADE WITH SCHEMA public;
+-- CREATE EXTENSION IF NOT EXISTS ai CASCADE WITH SCHEMA public;

 SELECT * FROM pg_extension;
 SELECT extname, extowner::regrole FROM pg_catalog.pg_extension;